maitemaekelberg/creativity-list/README.md

 * https://www.hightail.com - Send large files, preview visual assets, collect precise feedback and keep creative projects moving in one easy and secure solution.
 * https://usepastel.com - Pastel is the easiest, and fastest way for web designers, developers, and agencies to collect feedback on the websites they're building.
 * https://contentsnare.com - Get Content From Your Clients Without The Hassle Content Snare helps digital agencies get website & marketing content from their clients on time, in the right format, without email.
+* https://flowmapp.com - FlowMapp is an online tool for creating visual Sitemaps and User Flows that helps you effectively design and plan User Experience.

 ### Animation